Workforce

 Read more: More startups, less job switches & higher demand for customer service reps in the aftermath of big layoffs

-In July, Bloomberg looked at internal documents instructing annotators on how todata for its new chatbot Bard.
+In July, Bloomberg looked at internal documents instructing annotators on how to label data for its new chatbot Bard.
 It found that annotators encountered bestiality, war footage, child pornography, and hate speech.
 Not only that, ensuring that the LLM produces the correct response falls to thousands of outside contractors from companies such as Appen Ltd. and Accenture Plc.
 These workers are not only undertrained and underpaid, (making as little as US$14 an hour), but they also work under frenzied deadlines.

 The Wall Street Journal revealed in a podcast the nightmare that outsourced workers of OpenAI’s ChatGPT got through in Kenya.